BeyondMicroControl/AsciiCAD/README.md

 # Presentation

-This is a browser-based app using building blocks once raised to the level of art: ASCII.
+This is a browser-based app using building blocks once raised to the level of art: **ASCII**.
 The project was maintly designed as an essay on fasttracking complexity by strategising bare-bones simplicity at its conception, and let [policy](docs/design.md) do the heavy lifting.
 As a matter of fact, v1.0 was put together in a few weeks time.

 Apart from demostrating it's higher purpose, the product of this concept covers a real usecase: **embedding digital and electronic schematics directly inside source code**.
 Whereas microcontroller projects traditionally require different CAD files revolving around ones source code, AsciiCAD schematics made of **readable text** can live, evolve and remain closest tied to its codebase.  **Caution**: It does not replace CAD apps for driving an entire PCB design workflow end-to-end; it's meant as playful way to prove a concept, while undeniably, it can definitely speed up circuit prototyping.